 Examples of Third-Party Senders and Third-Party Service Providers

 As this post has described, a third-party sender sits in the flow of money.
-In payments, we sometimes call this type of business a processor, such as Stripe or Dwolla.
-Accounts Payable software providers, such as Tipalti and Bill.com, are also third-party senders.
+In payments, we sometimes call this type of business a processor.
+Accounts Payable software providers are also third-party senders.

 An example of a third-party service provider would be Modern Treasury.
 We connect with our clients’ bank accounts to automate the movement of money, but funds never touch Modern Treasury-owned bank accounts.

-If you're curious about a company's model but can’t tell which category it falls into, one useful tool is the Third-Party Sender Identification Tool from NACHA.
+If you can’t tell, one useful tool is the Third-Party Sender Identification Tool from Nacha.
 The tool uses questions to help financial institutions and their ACH customers understand their roles when an intermediary is involved in some aspect of ACH payment processing.

 Potential Drawbacks of Third-Party Senders

-- Slower processing times: Because each money movement has to travel two stops instead of one, payments take longer.
-(In our example above, Bagels Galore > Bill.com, then Bill.com > Sesame Vendor.)
+- Slower processing times: Because the flow of funds make two stops instead of one (Bagels Galore to Invoices-R-Us, then Invoices-R-Us to Sesame Vendor), payments take longer.
 In addition, to protect against return risk, many third party senders hold funds for a period of days in order to reduce risk.

-- Worse customer onboarding: Since third-party senders are the originators of money movement, they may impose Know Your Customer (KYC) or other compliance requirements that can add additional steps to the user onboarding process, such as requiring a company to collect Social Security Numbers.
-These steps may unnecessarily degrade user experience and reduce conversion.
+- Worse customer onboarding: Since third-party senders are the originators of money movement, they may impose Know Your Customer (KYC) or other compliance requirements that can add additional steps to the onboarding process, such as asking a user for their Social Security Number.
+These steps may unnecessarily degrade customer experience and reduce conversion.

 - Lacking wire services.
-Because wires cannot be reversed, third-party senders often opt out of the risk altogether and do not support wire services.
+Because wires cannot be reversed, third-party senders often opt out of the risk altogether and refuse to support wire services.